Pacifica0cean/HackTheBox/Machines/Precious.md

 We now have root.
 We can go ahead, pinch the root flag, call it a day.
 This machine was pretty interesting, changing the permissions of the bash binary itself is something I've not done before.

+<h2> Closing Remarks </h2>

+This machine was a particularly interesting one.
+The biggest gripe I have with this is the introduction of Ruby, but you can find all the exploits needed online with a simple google search.
+Nothing to break my toes.